philipleroux/DataCrawlers/Environmental/ANT_ENV_IMEC/README.md

 ### Getting started
 #### Prerequisites
 You need to have Java installed.
 JavaSE Development Kit for different OS can be downloaded from [here](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)
+Explicit access to the data needs to be requested via het imec helpdesk: https://helpdesk.ilabt.imec.be/servicedesk/customer/portal/4.
+You should mention that you want data from the CUTLER project as well as the reason you want access to the data.
+More information on requesting data can be found on https://obelisk.ilabt.imec.be/api/v2/docs/get-started/request-access/.
 #### Installation
 Needed libraries can be found at [dist>lib](dist/lib/)
 ### Running as stand alone